eoghainmaguire/home-eoghain/README.md

 ## Overview

-`/home/eoghain` is a clean, terminal-inspired portfolio site for presenting selected cybersecurity projects and contact details.
-The design borrows lightly from a personal Linux home directory, but the site uses normal navigation and a simple responsive layout rather than a command-line interface.
+`/home/eoghain` is a clean, terminal-inspired portfolio site for presenting my projects and contact details.

 The portfolio currently highlights two completed projects: